Accessibility Information

 We do need your understanding that in some situations, depending upon the specific mobility needs, animal species and accessibility of their enclosure, this is sadly just not possible.

-If you, or someone you support has specific needs and their need for assistance can be verified, please speak to a member of our team discuss each of the experiences by emailing customerengagement@colchesterzoo.org or by calling 01206 331292 ext.
-222
+If you, or someone you support has specific needs and their need for assistance can be verified, please complete the form below and a member of our team will be in touch.

 Resources